mgooood/react-amplify-app/README.md

 To prepare for cloud deployment, the project was initialized as a Git repository.

 1. The `.gitignore` file was updated to exclude the `.amplify/` directory and the `amplify_outputs.json` file, as these contain environment-specific and sensitive information.
-2. A new Git repository was initialized and the code was committed.
+2. A new Git repository was initialized and the code was committed and pushed to GitHub.

 ---